 No-Scalpel Vasectomy is quick and easy with no incision.
 Trust the experts at Urology Center of Iowa.

 Each year, more than 500,000 men in the United States have a vasectomy, a procedure that involves cutting or blocking two tubes, called the vas deferens, so that sperm can no longer get into the semen.
-The procedure is performed in-office with local anesthesia and takes about 20 minutes.
+The procedure is performed in-office with local anesthesia and takes less than 10 minutes.

 While many men are nervous about having a vasectomy, most report that it wasn't as bad as they expected once completed.
 Your UCI urologist will help guide you through the procedure and make it as painless as possible.